 The space track caught our attention, as it was well nourished by the nearby European Space Agency (ESA) and European Space Research and Technology Centre (ESTEC) in Noordwijk, with the strong presence of ESA’s Melissa (Micro-Ecological Life Support System Alternative) program, which studies autonomous systems for feeding humans during long-term space missions.

-While its French director Christophe Lasseur gave somewhat patronizing workshops catered toward short attention spans (“Who wants to be in the kitchen recipes group on the lunar station?”), Belgian biologist and artist Angelo Vermeulen gave a fascinating talk on closed habitats, food and biology in closed circuits for space.
+After a presentation of its director Christophe Lasseur and few workshops, the Belgian biologist and artist Angelo Vermeulen gave a fascinating talk on closed habitats, food and biology in closed circuits for space.

 Vermeulen has spent the last few years at Delft University of Technology researching his thesis on designing habitats for space and engineering participative systems.
 He talked about his experience as crew commander of the Hi-Seas mission, which tested living conditions on a station on Mars… simulated in Hawaii.
 He also presented his artwork, from his Seeker project to build “space stations” on Earth to his Biomodd series of symbiotic human-plant-computer systems.